Facioscapulohumeral muscular dystrophy: Muscle involvement pattern

 Why certain muscles are preferentially affected in FSHD remains unknown.
-There are multiple trends of involvement seen in FSHD, possibly hinting at underlying pathophysiology.
+Multiple patterns of involvement are observed in FSHD, possibly hinting at underlying pathophysiology.
 Individual muscles can weaken while adjacent muscles remain strong.
 The right shoulder and arm muscles are more often affected than the left upper extremity muscles, a pattern also seen in Poland syndrome and hereditary neuralgic amyotrophy; this could reflect a genetic, developmental/anatomic, or functional-related mechanism.
 The deltoid is often spared, which is not seen in any other condition that affects the muscles around the scapula.

 Examples of MRI imaging in FSHD.
 The white within the muscles of the STIR (T2) image represents muscle edema.
 The white within the muscles of the T1 images represents fatty infiltration.